 After graduation, I would “rubber band” my spending based on how much was in my checking account—lots of money, lots of spending!
 I didn’t save for large expenses or anything.
 It was honestly dumb luck and the occasional “pity-payment” from my mom that kept me afloat.

-At the beginning of this year, I was studying for the bar exam, and that’s when I racked up my credit card debt, since I had no income.
+At the beginning of 2020, I was studying for the bar exam, and that’s when I racked up my credit card debt, since I had no income.
 I became really uncomfortable with the fact that I didn’t know where any of my money was, how much I had, and whether I was spending in line with my means.
 That stress, combined with my very-long-term aspiration of “I’ll budget when I get a ‘real adult’ job” sealed the deal.

 My Financial Goals